About me ^

 Software development.
 As far as programming languages go, I am fluent in C, C++, Python, LaTeX, SQL, and the UNIX shell.
 I am currently learning Go and Rust.
 Previously, I had also worked in Fortran, Scheme, and various dialects of assembly (MIPS, x86, ARM, 68000, PDP-11).
 I am familiar with various frameworks and toolkits, including but not limited to: OpenMP, OpenCL, pthreads, LLVM, OpenGL, GLUT, SDL, FLTK, FUSE, Flask, SQLite, … On occasion, I have also written my own programming languages (and domain-specific languages) to improve various projects.
 I enjoy system programming and optimizing code.

 System administration.
 Over the years, I have also gained experience in administrating various operating systems.
 My favorite is IRIX (a UNIX variant for Silicon Graphics machines), which I had used extensively as my daily operating system for over 5 years.
-Nowadays, I use Mac OS X and Xubuntu on the desktop, and Debian Linux on my server.
+Nowadays, I use Xubuntu on the desktop, and Debian Linux on my server.
 I can perform various sysadmin tasks, such as setting-up services (Nginx, HAProxy, Courier MTA, OpenVPN, PostgreSQL, …), automatic tape backups, software RAID, tuning a system for a particular task (this includes recompiling the kernel if necessary), etc. I've also set-up and maintained cloud infrastructure on Amazon Web Services, both manually, as well as using Terraform and Ansible.

 Hardware development.
 On the hardware side, I am mostly self-taught and can produce prototypes to solve specific problems.
 I am most familiar with designing low-speed (sub-40MHz) digital logic circuits, either with discrete 7400-series integrated circuits or with microcontrollers.
 I own a small CNC machine, which enables me to produce prototype circuit boards quickly.
 I've written and maintained a buildroot-like set of shell scripts for building fully-custom Linux distributions from scratch for specific embedded systems.
 I like writing lower-level software, such as firmware and drivers.
 I've also put together custom embedded turnkey systems for customers.

 Education.
 I have a BSc in Computer Science (ISCED level 7) from the University of Ljubljana, Slovenia.
 My BSc thesis received a faculty award.